ByteBandits/writeups/README.md

    ```

 The generator writes `ui/public/writeups.json` and copies the markdown/attachment assets into `ui/public/writeups/` so they are available to the static site.
 The npm scripts automatically look for `PYTHON`, the active `VIRTUAL_ENV`, or a local `.venv` folder, so as long as you activate the environment (or create `.venv` in the repo root) the correct interpreter will be used without editing any paths.

+The UI mirrors the feel of [cp-algorithms](https://cp-algorithms.com/):

+* A single search box instantly scans titles, metadata, and markdown content.
+* Results show the context of the best match (with highlighting) and default to listing every writeup.
+* A collapsible directory in the sidebar lets you jump across CTFs and categories without filtering menus.

 > **Note:** The frontend uses `BrowserRouter`.
 When hosting on GitHub Pages ensure that the `base` option in [`ui/vite.config.js`](ui/vite.config.js) matches the deployment path (default `/writeups/`).
 If direct deep-links return 404s on GitHub Pages, enable the 404.html redirect or switch to `HashRouter`.